Visiting Petra with Kids: The Ultimate Guide

 The Movenpick Resort Petra is probably the closest but also one of the most expensive hotels in Wadi Musa.
 As beautiful and convenient as it is, it was sadly out of our budget.
 We stayed at the much more reasonable Esperanza Petra which was about 500 m away and had a large family room with bathroom.
 Breakfast was made available for us at 5.30 am and we could take extra bread and fruit with us for the kids who didn’t want to eat so early.

-Where do we eat in Petra?
+Where to eat in Petra

 We went there for an early lunch after we did our 7 km hike.
 The boys were so tired, they both fell asleep before the food arrived.
 It wasn’t a sign of the service though.
 It was very fast and friendly and the food was delicious and filling.
 Just what we needed after our hike.